-Whether your organization already has a detailed license policy or needs to set one up, we can help you implement and enforce it with the Tidelift Subscription.
-By choosing to use the license compliance standard, we will ensure that all package releases in your catalog only use a license from your approved list of licenses.
-With your Tidelift Subscription, you can also get accurate and verified license data from Tidelift’s license-annotated catalogs.
+Whether your organization already has a detailed license policy or needs to set one up, the Tidelift Subscription can help you implement and enforce it.
+By choosing to use the license compliance standard, Releases use approved licenses, Tidelift ensures that all package releases in your catalog only use a license from your approved list of licenses.
+With the Tidelift Subscription, you can also get accurate and verified license data from Tidelift’s license-annotated catalogs.

 How do I set up license compliance?